Monday, December 27, 2010

 Review

 TRON is an iconic, dazzling, imaginatively conceived movie filled with terrific state-of-the-art (though now dated) CGI visuals.
 It is one of my favourite movies ever and is the cornerstone of computer animation.
 Because of this, the film inspired countless filmmakers and animators to explore computer-generated imagery.
 One of my favourite scenes in the movie is the Light Cycle battle, which has become iconic in film history.
-It has a brilliant cast of Jeff Bridges, Cindy Morgan, Bruce Boxleitner and David Warner, all of whom are engaging.
+It has a brilliant cast, including Jeff Bridges, Cindy Morgan, Bruce Boxleitner and David Warner, all of whom are engaging.

 TRON is a true classic and a must-see for anyone interested in the history of computer-generated animation and this film.
 If you have seen this movie and have liked it, you will enjoy its sequel, Tron: Legacy.
 Did I mention that the Disney studio is planning a third Tron movie?
 This film should be exciting for all Tron fans.